slothings/readme-generator/Develop/README.md

   ![GitHub top language](https://img.shields.io/github/languages/top/slothings/readme-generator)

-  This application will generate a README after the user answers all of the prompted questions
+  This application will generate a README after the user answers the prompted questions

   ## Table of Contents
   * [Installation](#install)